Noor1290/Video_Rental_System/README.md

 - This page is for previously logged in user
 - Please note that the text file input box will allow the user to upload a text file containing his database for the main table.
 - Validations have been used to
-	- Verfiry whether the database is empty and to check for duplicates.
+	- Verify whether the database is empty and to check for duplicates.
 	- The user will have to copy the full path of the text file called ***Database.txt*** using
-	- `Ctrl + Shift + C` or bying right clicking on the text file and looking for copy as path.
+	- `Ctrl + Shift + C` or by right clicking on the text file and looking for copy as path.
 	 - <span style="color:red;">**ERROR**</span> may arise when copying the path with its double quotes, which needs to be removed.

 ### **5. Main Page**